 For more details on replacing windows, visit our common projects section.

-If you live in a listed building, you will have to apply for listed building consent for any significant works, whether internal or external.
+If you live in a listed building, then you will need to apply for listed building consent for any major changes to the building.